-When a group of students are sent home, students and parents will be emailed with the 'Home learning through Google Classroom' document.
-Students will continue with their learning remotely completing the lessons set through Google Classroom wit the support of the 100% books.
+When a group of students are sent home, students and parents a communication will be sent via email.
+Students will continue with their learning remotely completing the lessons set through Microsoft Teams with the support of the 100% books.
 They should use their timetable to help with structuring their day (see Appendix B).

-Students have been provided with 100% Books and they have a login to access the Sparx Maths Website, these should be used to complete the learning detailed on Google Classroom.
+Students have been provided with 100% Books and they have a login to access the Sparx Maths website https://sparxmaths.com/, these should be used to complete the learning detailed on Microsoft Teams.